MillerLab-UCDavis/Voxit/README.md

 3) Download the Matlab version of Dan Ellis' Subband Autocorrelation Classificiation (SAcC) pitch tracker. https://github.com/dpwe/SAcC \
 Unzip the download.
-If you get an error unzipping the "aux" folder, click "Skip" (Windows forbids directories with that name).
-If you don't get an error during unzipping, then DELETE the "aux" folder.
+If you DO get an error unzipping the "aux" folder, click "Skip" (Windows forbids directories with that name).
+But if you DON'T get an error during unzipping, then simply DELETE the "aux" folder.\
-Put this SAcC directory inside vour ~/Voxit directory along with WORLD, and  rename the SAcC folder "EllisPitchTracker" Also RENAME the function in EllisPitchTracker "audioread.m" to be something else, because it conflicts with a Matlab function. e.g. rename it to be "audioreadELLIS.m"
+Put this SAcC directory inside vour ~/Voxit directory along with WORLD, and  rename the SAcC folder "EllisPitchTracker".\
+Also RENAME the function in EllisPitchTracker "audioread.m" to be something else, because it conflicts with a Matlab function. e.g. rename it to be "audioreadELLIS.m"

-4) Download from the Voxit repo the two directories: codeToReplaceInEllisPitchTracker
+4) Download from the Voxit repo the two directories:\
-Voxit
+*codeToReplaceInEllisPitchTracker*\
+*Voxit*\
-Once again, put these in your ~/Voxit directory alongside your WORLD and EllisPitchTracker directories
+Once again, put these in your ~/Voxit directory alongside your WORLD and EllisPitchTracker directories.

 5) From the Github directory codeToReplaceInEllisPitchTracker, update your EllisPitchTracker directory:
-REPLACE the three functions:
+REPLACE the three functions:\
 autocorrelogram.m\
 autocorrSAcC.m\
-SAcC_main.m
+SAcC_main.m\
 And MOVE the "waux" folder from your codeToReplaceInEllisPitchTracker download into the EllisPitchTracker directory.

 6) Compile the core SAaC pitch tracker function autocorr.c into a mex file: